lighttigerXIV/catppuccinifier/README.md

 ### General installation (recommended)

 #### Download
-To install catppuccinifier in your system go to the [releases](https://github.com/lighttigerXIV/catppuccinifier/releases) page, download the correct zip for you OS and extract it.
+To install catppuccinifier on your system go to the [releases](https://github.com/lighttigerXIV/catppuccinifier/releases) page, download the correct zip for you OS and extract it.

 #### Linux